The Vengeance of Dr. Mabuse: Production

 The Vengeance of Dr. Mabuse was a Spanish and West German co-production between Cooperativa Fénix Films and Copercines which were both based in Madrid and Tele-Cine Film-und Fernsehproduktion which was based in Berlin.
 The film features the character Dr. Mabuse, who was created by Norbert Jacques in his novels and then adapted to film by Fritz Lang in Dr. Mabuse the Gambler (1922) and The Testament of Dr. Mabuse (1933).
-The character was later re-introduced into films by producer Artur Brauner who made six films: starting with The 1,000 Eyes of Dr. Mabuse (1960) and the final films with The Death Ray Mirror of Dr. Mabuse (1964).
+The character was later re-introduced into films by producer Artur Brauner who made six films: starting with The 1,000 Eyes of Dr. Mabuse (1960) and the final films with The Secret of Dr. Mabuse (1964).
 Brauner had not made a Dr. Mabuse films in seven years at the time of The Vengeance of Dr. Mabuse.
 According to Franco, Brauner gave him the script.
 Franco would re-write the script.
 Franco's film is not similar to any previous Dr. Mabuse films, with its narrative generally following the same plot as Franco's previous film, The Awful Dr. Orloff (1962).
 Franco would redo the plot of that film throughout his career.
 In his book The Strange Case of Dr. Mabuse (2005), David Kalat described that Franco's film copies his 1962 film "down to the tiniest detail".

-The film was shot between February 25 and March 12, 1971, right after production had completed on Der Todesrächer von Soho (1972).
+The film was shot between February 25 and March 12, 1971, right after production had completed on The Deadly Avenger of Soho (1972).
 The film was shot on location in Spain between La Manga del Mar Menor and Alicante.
 It was the final film director Jesus Franco made from his partnership with producer Artur Brauner that began with Vampyros Lesbos (1971).
 Franco made four films for Brauner's various production companies in 1971 but did not have them ready for the producer until 1972, a delay that infuriated led to Brauner ending their business association.
 Franco described Brauner as "a curious mixture of a producer-creator on the one hand and a cheap filmmaker on the other, he is very clever and his great knowledge of actors, editing and sound.
 He never came to the shooting of any of our films, thought.
 He was never interested in the shooting."
 The film was the last of five films actress Ewa Strömberg made with Franco.